- Since 1960, there have been more than thirty UN peacekeeping missions across Africa, the most of any region.

 Experts note, however, that over the years, UN peacekeeping mandates have become stretched and the responsibilities of peacekeepers sometimes blurred.
 “Rather than monitoring peace as agreed by conflicting parties as the UN did during the Cold War until the late 1980s, peacekeeping operations, such as MINUSMA and AMISOM, are effectively taking sides and engaging in a variety of activities, including protection of facilities and infrastructure, counterinsurgency and effective warfighting,” writes the University of the Free State’s Theo Neethling.

-The AU, which comprises fifty-five African member states, establishes peace operations when authorized by its fifteen-member Peace and Security Council.
-(The council has no permanent members.)
-AMISOM’s initial mandate, authorized by the AU Peace and Security Council and UN Security Council in early 2007, focused on the protection of Somalia’s transitional government as it took power in the capital; but the scope of the mission has changed over time.
-In more recent years, the primary mandate has been to facilitate the transfer of security responsibilities to Somali forces while reducing the threat posed by al-Shabab and other armed groups.
+AU missions have similarly seen shifting goals.
+For example, AMISOM’s initial mandate, authorized by the AU Peace and Security Council and UN Security Council in early 2007, focused on the protection of Somalia’s transitional government.
+But the scope of the mission changed over time, later focusing on facilitating the transfer of security responsibilities to Somali forces while reducing the threat posed by al-Shabaab and other armed groups.
+The AMISOM replacement established in 2022, ATMIS, focuses on drawing down peacekeeping operations after fifteen years.
+Though in November 2023, the mission was extended through at least June 2024.

 How are they staffed and funded?

-As of summer 2021, Bangladesh, Ethiopia, and Rwanda were the top contributors of military and police forces for UN missions in Africa.
-The United States, China, and Japan are the top donors to the UN Department of Peacekeeping Operations, whose budget is overseen by the UN General Assembly.
+As of the end of 2023, Bangladesh, Rwanda, and Nepal were the top contributors of military and police forces for UN missions in Africa.
+The United States, China, and Japan are the top donors to the UN Department of Peacekeeping Operations, whose budget, currently around $6.5 billion, is overseen by the UN General Assembly.
+By way of comparison, the U.S. defense budget was $1.5 trillion in the 2023 fiscal year.
 UN peacekeepers are paid by their own governments, which the United Nations reimburses, currently at a rate of roughly $1,400 per peacekeeper per month.

 The disconnect between those nations that send troops and those that fund missions is often a source of tension.
 Wealthy nations spend the most on peacekeeping, yet they send relatively few troops; meanwhile, countries that either send troops or whose citizens are directly affected by peacekeeping missions often have less say in how they are designed and mandated.

 Leaders in Africa and within the United Nations have called for African forces to play a larger role in securing peace and stability on the continent, but budget constraints persist.
 Unlike the United Nations with its regular peacekeeping budget, the AU has to continually seek out donors—such as the United Nations, the EU, and the United States—to fund its missions.
-In 2021, all of the AU’s budget for peace support operations was expected to be funded by international partners, not member states.
+In 2023, more than two-thirds of the AU’s budget was funded by international partners, not member states.
+In 2016, the AU launched a drive to increase member funding of security initiatives, but it fell far short of reaching its $400 million goal by 2020.

 Are peacekeeping missions considered effective?

-On a broader scale, many researchers have sought to assess the benefits of peacekeepers on the ground.
-Georgetown University’s Lise Howard, for example, has found that peacekeepers correlate with fewer civilian casualties, and that more peacekeepers—particularly more diverse peacekeepers—correlate with both fewer civilian deaths and fewer military deaths.
+On a broader scale, researchers have sought to assess the benefits of peacekeepers on the ground.
+Georgetown University’s Lise Howard, for example, has found that peacekeepers correlate with fewer civilian casualties, and that more peacekeepers—particularly more diverse peacekeepers—parallels both with fewer civilian deaths and fewer military deaths.
+One group of experts modeled scenarios with and without intervention and found that peacekeeping missions are ultimately a cost-effective measure whose contributions toward mitigating conflict and preventing spillover are often underestimated.

 What are the major criticisms?

 UN peacekeeping missions on the continent have been criticized for a wide range of problems, including mismanagement, failure to act when civilians are under threat, rights abuses by peacekeepers, and financing troubles.
-But oftentimes at the core of missions’ faults, experts say, are broad and overly ambitious mandates.
+But oftentimes at the core of missions’ faults, experts say, are broad mandates that are difficult to implement.

 “The topic that comes back again and again is realistic mandates,” says Gavin.
 “How realistic is it to ask MONUSCO to protect civilians in the DRC, for example, given the geography and difficulties of moving through that terrain?
 How sustainable can civilian protection efforts be in the absence of a productive relationship with local authorities?”

 Peacekeepers have come under fire for failing to intervene at critical moments: A 2014 report [PDF] by UN internal investigators found that peacekeepers globally only responded to one in five cases in which civilians were threatened and that they failed to use force in deadly attacks.
+One of the most cited failures on the African continent is the United Nation’s failure to prevent the 1994 Rwandan genocide despite the presence of peacekeepers on the ground.
+More than eight hundred thousand Rwandans were killed in a span of one hundred days.
 Despite some reforms in recent years, failures to protect civilians continue, the Economist reported, in large part due to restrictions by troop-contributing countries on how their peacekeepers can be used.
 Additionally, a 2021 internal evaluation found that peacekeeping staff perceive the level of ethics and integrity to be low and that accountability for misconduct is low.

 Peacekeeping forces have also been accused of committing human rights abuses, including pervasive allegations of sexual abuse and exploitation.
-Most recently, the United Nations withdrew hundreds of Gabonese peacekeepers from the CAR and opened a probe following allegations of sexual abuse of girls.
+The United Nations disciplined several MONUSCO soldiers over allegations of sexual exploitation and violence in 2023.
+Two years earlier, the United Nations withdrew hundreds of Gabonese peacekeepers from CAR and opened a probe following allegations of sexual abuse of girls.
 Though UN investigations into such allegations have increased in recent years, very few lead to prosecutions and none has resulted in a public conviction.
 (UN peacekeepers have immunity from prosecution in the countries where they are deployed, leaving their home countries to undertake legal action.)
+A newly approved Kenya-led peace mission to mitigate gang violence in Haiti has raised concerns even before being deployed due to a history of abuse within Kenya’s police force.

 Other critics argue that peacekeeping missions are too costly given their mixed success, and that they are too reliant on funding from a few major donors.
 The Donald Trump administration reinstated a cap on annual U.S. contributions to UN peacekeeping and sought additional, massive cuts to major operations in Africa.
+President Joe Biden has reversed those cuts and agreed to pay the $1 billion the United States owed in peacekeeping debt.
 Meanwhile, China has boosted its support in recent years, including by launching a ten-year, $1 billion fund for peacekeeping operations.
 Still others point out that the veto power of the Security Council’s permanent members can delay or weaken peacekeeping mandates, such as in Sudan’s Darfur region.

 What are the prospects for reform?